 Quick charge batteries

 Using a rapid charge point, the new, faster EV batteries charge in just 30 minutes.
 As a result, anyone who owns an electric vehicle only needs to call a local electrician for EV charger installation in Scarsdale, NY, or wherever they live.
 This is one of the factors contributing to the popularity of EVs.
 Researchers claim they could have developed an ‘instantly rechargeable’ method that recharges an electric battery in the same time as it would take to fill a gas tank – a solution to the biggest headache of electric vehicles.
-This would revolutionise the EV industry, and perhaps even ev battery management, as battery life and its charge has been the biggest challenge for the industry.
+This might revolutionise the EV industry, and perhaps even ev battery management, as battery life and its charge tend to be one of the biggest challenges for the industry.
 The new method is said to use fluid electrolytes to re-energise battery fluids – reducing the need for new infrastructure to support further recharging solutions.

 Increased number of charging points